NCBI-Hackathons/Viral-VDAP/README.md

 _Samtools_
 - `3.consensus.sh` (`All default settings`)
 - deduplication
-- consensus generation: vcfutils and consensuscall-c to create a consesus sequence (FASTQ) from bowtie-produced alignments, then convert to FASTA
+- consensus generation: vcfutils and consensuscall-c to create a consesus sequence (FASTQ) from bowtie-produced alignments.

+_SeqTK_
+- (`All default settings`)
+- converting FASTQ consensus sequence to FASTA format

 # How to use <this software>